 2. Lots of famous cats have been black.
 Black cats have been featured in popular shows and movies including The Simpsons, Star Trek, Looney Tunes, Sabrina the Teenage Witch, and Coraline.

 3. Black cats are so elegant.
 They’re always ready for a fancy black tie affair.
 Black and white cats, or tuxedo cats, come with some pretty cool coat patterns too, like this guy’s epic moustache.

 4. Wouldn’t you like to have your very own ninja running silently through your house?
 Black cats are the ninjas of the domestic cat family.
 They’re practically invisible at night; all you might see is a glowing pair of eyes.

 5. The richest cat in the world is a black cat from Italy named Tommaso.
 His owner left him $13 million when she died, giving Tommaso a place in the Guinness world records.

 6. Black cats can look good in photos, if you’ve got the right photographer.
-Read these tips to find out how easy it is to bring out the best in your black cat during a photo shoot.
+Find pet photography tips to find out how easy it is to bring out the best in your black cat during a photo shoot.

-8. Black cats are like mini panthers.
-The Bombay is a lovable breed distinguished by its sleek black coat and gorgeous golden eyes.
+8. The Bombay is a lovable breed distinguished by its sleek black coat and gorgeous golden eyes.
 Their nickname is the “parlor panther,” because of their resemblance to the big cat.